Israel welcomes tech-hungry Chinese investors

 "China doesn't care.
 The Arab-Israel conflict to them is irrelevant," said a source who has worked on recent China-Israel deals and declined to be named.

-While China has become the manufacturing center of the world, it has not made such progress in innovation and technology.
+While China has become the manufacturing centre of the world, it has not made such progress in innovation and technology.
 Israel, by comparison, lacks production muscle but prides itself on its high-tech inventiveness.

 The Economy Ministry's Cohen estimates Chinese investment in Israel in the past three years has grown from zero to $4 billion.
 Foreign direct investment in Israel in 2011-2013 totalled $32 billion.